Exotic Pet Care – Basic Guidelines

 GENERAL GUIDELINES

-If you are looking for or already have a bird, reptile, rabbit or other small mammal, one of the best things you can do is make sure it has the best chance of being healthy.
-Educate yourself by knowing what you should be feeding you pet, how it should be kept, and what signs you should look for to detect illness.
-By establishing a relationship with a veterinarian that is experienced with these unusual animals, you should be able to have many of your pets and your own needs met.
+If you are looking for or already have a bird, reptile, rabbit, or other small mammal, one of the best things you can do is ensure it has the best chance of being healthy.
+Educate yourself by knowing what you should feed your pet, how it should be kept, and what signs you should look for to detect illness.
+By establishing a relationship with a veterinarian who is experienced with these unusual animals, you should be able to have many of your pets.
 Here are a few points to consider in providing the best care for your exotic pet.

 Nutrition

 Malnutrition is one of the problems most often seen in exotic pets, and offering the correct diet is critical for your pet’s health.
-We see a lot of patients on poor and/or nutrient deficient diets that have resulted in the development of illnesses.
-Whether it is a rabbit, bird, chinchilla, ferret, iguana or any pet at all, what they eat can very well determine how healthy they are and, in some cases, how long they live.
+We know a lot of patients on poor and/or nutrient-deficient diets that have resulted in the development of illnesses.
+Whether it is a rabbit, bird, chinchilla, ferret, iguana, or any pet, what they eat can determine how healthy they are and, in some cases, how long they live.
 Rabbits and guinea pigs, for instance, require an unlimited supply of timothy hay because of their high fiber requirement for normal gastrointestinal function.
-They also need certain fresh vegetables and fruits, but there are limits on what should be fed and how much should be fed.
-Ferrets have a very specific formulated food that they should be fed and other small mammals or rodents have specific requirements as well.
+They also need certain fresh vegetables and fruits, but there are limits on what and how much should be fed.
+Ferrets have a specific formulated food that should be fed, and other small mammals or rodents have specific requirements.

 Birds are sometimes even more difficult to feed properly.
-It is almost impossible to replicate that exact diet that birds have in the wild, especially when it is dependent on what part of the world the birds are from.
+It is almost impossible to replicate birds’ exact diet in the wild, especially when it depends on what part of the world the birds are from.
 There are several formulated (pelleted or extruded) diets currently on the market for birds, and a lot of exceptional work in the field of avian nutrition has been accomplished over the last 25 years.
-Fresh fruits and vegetables are also important for them to have, but within moderation.
-Seed based diets seem to be the most common diet provided to pet birds, but they are one of least nutritionally balanced.
-In general, seeds are lacking in many of the necessary vitamins and minerals needed to keep your bird healthy.
-Seed based diets can also be very fattening.
-Converting your bird to a healthier diet should be a slow, gradual process that is monitored closely with the help of your veterinarian.
+Fresh fruits and vegetables are also vital for them but within moderation.
+Seed-based diets seem to be the most common diet provided to pet birds, but they are one of the least nutritionally balanced.
+In general, seeds lack many of the necessary vitamins and minerals to keep your bird healthy.
+Seed-based diets can also be very fattening.
+Converting your bird to a healthier diet should be a slow, gradual process monitored closely with your veterinarian’s help.

 Finding the particular dietary needs of your reptile, bird, or small mammal can lead to a healthier, more active pet.